damonmorgan/environment/README.md

 ------------

-Configure iTerm to use the new Inconsolata Font and Solarized colourscheme (change profile preferences to Inconsolata 14pt and Solarized Dark)
+Configure iTerm to use the new Inconsolata Font and Solarized colourscheme (change profile preferences to Inconsolata for Powerline 14pt and Solarized Dark)

+Turn on FileVault

 Credits